 The importance of this parallel lies not only in the shared motif of the fabulous gem in the fish but also in the fact that both Jewish and Christian stories explicitly cast the appearance of the gem as repayment of a religious loan, thereby validating the extraordinary stature of the borrower.
 Joseph lends to the Jewish Sabbath; the pagan lends to the god of the Christians.
 Joseph’s belief is vindicated at the expense of the gentile; the faith of the pagan’s wife is vindicated, and he becomes a Christian.
 Without belittling all that is unique to each story, I suggest that the similarities are not merely coincidental, especially because both would appear to be Babylonian, and they are roughly contemporary.

-The Babylonian character of the motif of “a precious stone in a fish’s stomach” could be reinforced by the following story (not mentioned by Newman):
+The Babylonian character of the motif of “a precious stone in a fish’s belly” could be reinforced by the following story (not mentioned by Newman):